TriPSs/popcorn-time-desktop/notes.md

 ### TODO::
-Get collections from the API above then for the detail page use
+Get collections from the API above then for the detail page use TheMovieDBMetadata

+Merge TheMovieDBMetadata and above API and when the episode does not have a magnet search for one